Build Your Own Arcade Controls Forum

 Have you thought about using a motor to drive the rotation?
 A soft rubber wheel mounted on a slow RPM motor might do the trick.
 Just an idea.

 Hmm yeah would be nice..
-I'd have no idea where to start though Tongue There's quite a bit of space near the casters on the base, so maybe later I can look into putting a motor on there.
+I'd have no idea where to start though :P There's quite a bit of space near the casters on the base, so maybe later I can look into putting a motor on there.
 Would be cool for sure.

 Quote